+Douyin Co., LTD was named in the amended complaint as Douyin Limited.
+Douyin's counsel has taken the position that the company's "name" is Douyin Co., LTD, rather than Douyin Limited, so Plaintiff has made that change in the caption.
+It is Plaintiff's understanding that the actual "name" of the company is "抖音有限公司," and that both Douyin Co., Limited and Douyin Limited are appropriate translations.
-2. The initial Complaint was filed against BDL and TTI.
-However, shortly after it was filed, counsel for TTI - not BDL - claimed that BDL did not even employ Ms. Puris.
-This is despite the fact that the initial Complaint laid out, in detail, that BDL executives, including Mr.

-Lidong, were responsible for the discrimination and retaliation at issue herein.
-Counsel for TTI - again, not BDL - further claimed that BDL does not employ anyone.
-As such, TTI's counsel urged Ms. Puris to "drop" BDL as a Defendant in this action.

-3. As it turns out, and as any tenured employee of TTI or BDI knows, these representations - that neither Ms. Puris nor anyone else is employed by BDL - are completely untrue.
-Indeed, it seems that they were made in order to stay consistent with TTI's ongoing efforts to convince the United States Congress and the public at large that TTI, and the TikTok product, are not controlled by BDL, a company founded and headquartered in China.

-4. To that end, starting at least as far back as May 2021, in the face of growing scrutiny regarding data privacy and the Chinese government's influence over the TikTok product, BDL announced organizational changes designed to trick the world into believing that its China-based leadership was stepping back from TTI and the TikTok product as a whole.

-5. One of these organizational changes was to claim that BDL's Chinese co-founder and Chief Executive Officer ("CEO"), Yiming Zhang ("Mr. Yiming"), was stepping out of his role and drawing back from the Company.

-6. A second organizational change was to install Shou Zi Chew, BDL's Chief Financial Officer ("CFO") into the position of Chief Executive Officer at TTI.

-7. By making these moves, BDL was hoping that U.S. lawmakers, regulatory agencies and the general public would believe BLD's many false promises and representations that the business of TTI is not controlled out of China.
+- 2. The initial Complaint was filed against BDL and TTI.
+However, shortly after it was filed, counsel for TTI not BDL claimed that BDL did not even employ Ms. Puris.
+This is despite the fact that the initial Complaint laid out, in detail, that BDL executives, including Mr. Lidong, were responsible for the discrimination and retaliation at issue herein.
+Counsel for TTI again, not BDL further claimed that BDL does not employ anyone.
+As such, TTI's counsel urged Ms. Puris to "drop" BDL as a Defendant in this action. - 3.
+As it turns out, and as any tenured employee of TTI or BDI knows, these representations that neither Ms. Puris nor anyone else was or is employed by BDL are completely untrue.
+Indeed, it seems that they were made in order to stay consistent with TTI's ongoing efforts to convince the United States Congress and the public at large that TTI, and the TikTok product, are not controlled by BDL, a company founded and headquartered in China. - 4.
+To that end, starting at least as far back as late 2020, in the face of growing scrutiny regarding data privacy and the Chinese government's influence over the TikTok product, BDL announced organizational changes designed to trick the world into believing that its China-based leadership was stepping back from TTI and the TikTok product as a whole. - 5.
+One of these organizational changes was to claim that BDL's Chinese co-founder and Chief Executive Officer ("CEO"), Yiming Zhang ("Mr. Yiming"), was stepping out of his role and drawing back from the Company. - 6.
+A second organizational change was to install Shou Zi Chew, BDL's Chief Financial Officer ("CFO") into the position of Chief Executive Officer at TTI. - 7.
+By making these moves, BDL was hoping that U.S. lawmakers, regulatory agencies and the general public would believe BDL's many false promises and representations that the business of TTI is not controlled out of China.